 Cycle of Giving

 There are over 1,300 Australians on the waiting list for a new organ, but there aren’t enough donated organs to give these people a second chance at life.
 The key to closing this gap is through research; and the research needs to be funded.

 The Cycle of Giving is The Prince Charles Hospital Foundation’s annual bicycle ride, raising much-needed funds for this vital organ transplant research.
 Every $44 raised equates to 1 hour of medical research.

-The ride began 11 years ago, with the wife of a transplant recipient making the 100km journey with just 16 other riders.
-The ride now attracts more than 1,000 participants and raised over $200,000 in 2017.
+The ride began 12 years ago, with the wife of a transplant recipient making the 100km journey with just 16 other riders.
+The ride now attracts nearly 700 participants and raised over $215,000 in 2018.

 Merlo Coffee are proud to be the key sponsor of the ride as part of our broader support and association with the PCHF.
 To read more about the medical research project Merlo is supporting click here.

 The Cycle of Giving is a primary fundraising event for the Prince Charles Hospital Foundation and the research that they are doing is pretty inspirational.
 This year alone, the total funds raised from this event is over $215,000, which is equivalent to 4,800 hours of crucial research.
 Watch this fantastic wrap up of the 2018 Cycle of Giving, featuring plenty of the transplant recipients and riders, as well as lots of coffee!